Exporting Contacts (CSV) #

 Lists: Newsletter

-Result: Contacts in Newsletter list AND tagged VIP AND created in January
+Result: Contacts in Newsletter AND tagged VIP AND created in January

 Include Custom Fields #